-6. Humans are inherently bad at reading cat signals.
-We tend to be bad at smelling, seeing, and hearing the signals cats commonly use.
-This causes us all sorts of grief.
+6. Humans are inherently poor at reading cat signals.
+We tend to miss or misinterpret the smelling, seeing, and hearing signals cats commonly use.
+This causes us all sorts of grief for humans and cats.
 Making the effort to learn more about how your cat communicates will pay off richly.

 7. Cats do not like to eat near their water.
 Cats consider water that is near food to be contaminated.
 This goes back to the fact that cats are hunters.
 When they catch prey, things can get messy, leaving nearby water contaminated.
 While our indoor cats are not usually catching prey, the instinct of the hunter is still strong.